 The cost of Hive is getting a little convoluted, so let’s take it step-by-step.

 But in the US and UK, you can pick up a subscription, which breaks down the cost and gets you access to some specialist features.
-There are a bunch of different plans depending on the kit you get – and you can get everything from a Starter Pack with a couple of bulbs, the Heating and Cooling Pack which has the thermostat and the Welcome Home starter kit which has the whole range.
+There are a bunch of different plans depending on the kit you get, and you can get everything from a Starter Pack with a couple of bulbs to the Heating and Cooling Pack which has the thermostat, or the Welcome Home starter kit which has the whole range.

 General subscription plans are round $9.99 a month for 12 or 24 months, depending on your choice.
 Some then stop altogether, while others retain a small monthly charge to keep access to features like Mimic mode (which remotely controls Hive Active lights to a schedule while you’re away), or 30-day video camera history.

 In the UK, you can also subscribe to Hive Live for £2.99 a month.
 This gets you Mimic mode, text alerts from your devices, an extended warranty and 10% off future Hive purchases.
 It's not brilliant value, but Mimic mode is a really neat feature.

 Now, this is where Hive really got its grip on the market.
 In the UK its parent company Centrica (better known as British Gas) is in a position of trust within the market, as installers and servicers of heating systems.
 When you buy Hive, one of their guys comes and installs it, and shows their customers how to use it.

 This puts Hive at a big advantage over competitors.
 While Tado is just as good a system, we found the install process laborious to sort, and once in the house, the contracted engineer didn’t know how the system worked, didn’t install one aspect, and left behind a confused and slightly baffled homeowner.